devashni/athenahackathon2021/readme.md

 ### How it's built

-We created a Google Chrome browser extension and made requests to the Google Cloud Natural Language API to retrieve webpage sentiment values.
+Created a Google Chrome browser extension and made requests to the Google Cloud Natural Language API to retrieve webpage sentiment values.
 We added interactivity, alerts, and sentiment-based icons by writing JavaScript scripts using Chrome APIs.

 ### Challenges

-None of us had experience creating browser extensions and we were all unfamiliar with the Chrome APIs.
-Two of our team members come from a Python background and had minimal experience using JavaScript and Google Cloud.
+No prior experience creating browser extensions.
+Unfamiliarity with the Chrome APIs.
 The learning curve was steep and the errors were plentiful, but we gained a lot from the experience!

 ### Accomplishments

-We were able to scrape a webpage's text data, make the API call from the extension, and render extension icon changes based on webpage sentiment.
+Scrape a webpage's text data, make the API call from the extension, and render extension icon changes based on webpage sentiment.

 ### What's next for emoticontext

-We'd like to add features that detect fake news, abusive/offensive content, and other notes about a webpage that people should be aware of.
+Would like to add features that detect fake news, abusive/offensive content, and other notes about a webpage that people should be aware of.
 We'd also like to expand the range of emotions detected (angry, silly, etc.), display an emotion only if the algorithm's certainty is above a given threshold, be able to parse different types of content (such as social media posts or comments sections), and make the extension more configurable with an options menu.
-For security purposes, we'd also want to eventually make API calls from our own back-end server.
+For security purposes - want to eventually make API calls from our own back-end server.